 Let’s say you’re a recruiter looking to fill a position that you’ve never filled before.
 You may have a rough outline of what you need from the hiring manager, but you don’t have a sample job post to use as a template.
 Internally, there is no central job repository to pull from, so you have to draft from scratch.

 You do what everyone does in this moment.
 You start looking at other companies’ job posts.
 If the other companies are your direct competitors, so much the better.
 You can match your job post to your competitors’ so you’re (theoretically) on a level playing field.
+(By the way, this is the same thing that happens when you use AI for job ads.)

 The problem with this approach is that, without data backing up your language choices, you really have no idea what language works and what doesn’t.
 And neither do your competitors’ hiring teams, so copying them doesn’t really help you.